ahitrin/ahitrin.github.com/_drafts/fractals-vs-lists.md

 ## A classical approach

-The most naive approach to deal with this problem is a simple ignorance.
+The most naive approach to handle this problem is a simple ignorance.
 Each task is growing in size?
 Ok, let's deal with it.
 Just keep it going until the final goal is achieved.